 An unmanned aerial vehicle may be deployed in situations in which it would be too dangerous to send a manned aircraft.
 UAVs can fly through contaminated areas and take on longer flights than a manned aircraft could.
 The UAV operator serves as a remote pilot for these missions.
 The operator performs vehicle inspections and places and recovers the airframe from the runway.
 The operator may help plan and analyze missions.

 A career in army aviation requires completion of a training program or a degree, as well as math, mechanical and aviation skills.
 Jobs in this field include an aviation officer, which is an option for those with leadership abilities, a helicopter repairer, which requires mechanical and tool skills, or a UAV operator, which requires both classroom and field training.
-The field of army aviation is anticipated to have little to no growth over the 2014 to 2024 decade.
+The field of army aviation is anticipated to have slower than average growth over the 2018 to 2028 decade.